Good for women.

 Professionals with expertise or a focus on women in the workplace, including consultants, vendors, law firms, startups, and service providers.

-Women in Work Round Table
+Women in Work at Davos 2025

 A note on inclusivity: We recognise that many of the health issues discussed at WiW Summits affect not only women but also trans men, non-binary individuals, and anyone who menstruates and these topics are relevant to a broader spectrum of experiences.
-Our events are committed to inclusivity, and our programs and support networks are available to all who are impactedβregardless of gender identity.
+Our events are committed to inclusivity, and our programs and support networks are available to all who are impacted—regardless of gender identity.